FREE SHIPPING ON ORDERS $49.99+ 25K+ HAPPY CUSTOMERS USA GROWN & EXTRACTED

 Storage Methods

-The storage conditions of cannabis products after harvesting can impact their THC levels as time passes.
+The storage conditions of cannabis products after harvesting can impact their potency level as time passes.
 Factors like light, heat, air, and moisture exposure can lead to the degradation of Delta 9 and other cannabinoids.
-To maintain potency, it’s advisable to store cannabis in a cool, dark, and airtight setting, like a sealed glass jar in a cool, dry location.
+To maintain the effectiveness of THC or CBD products, proper storage techniques, such as airtight containers in cool environments, are essential.

 Using appropriate packaging methods, such as vacuum-sealed bags or opaque containers, can provide added protection against the degradation of hemp products.
 Moreover, minimizing temperature fluctuations and reducing oxygen exposure can contribute to the preservation of total THC levels for extended periods.